terracenter/gentoo_install/README.md

 - **R**: randomize the address ordering to enhance security against buffer overflows.

 ## Conclusion
-Although there's a lot of work to do, I stop this guide in that point which is the base for any system to run and I'll add more stuff daily so keep watching :smile:
+Although there's a lot of work to do, I stop this guide at that point which I think that is far from base system installation now you'd walk you path little padawan :smile:

-Of course I'll add my dot files in my github someday and it's possible to add some Ansible playbooks to automate Gentoo installation but, who knows :wink:

 Hope you enjoyed!